matthewpennell/matthewpennell.com/_posts/2020-12-31-yearly-lists.md

 **Favourite book:** _Half of a Yellow Sun_ by Chimamanda Ngozi Adichie **Favourite album:** _color theory_ by Soccer Mommy **Favourite film:** Spider-Man: Into the Spider-Verse (2018)

+If you're at all interested in following along next year, you can find me on [GoodReads](https://www.goodreads.com/user/show/13428913-matthew-pennell), [Last.fm](https://www.last.fm/user/Watchmaker), and [Letterboxd](https://letterboxd.com/matthewpennell/).